marcocesarato/react-native-big-list/README.md

 ```

 Open Expo Client on your device.
 Use it to scan the QR code printed by `expo start`.
 You may have to wait a minute while your project bundles and loads for the first time.

+You can also try it on the published web app: [Demo](https://marcocesarato.github.io/react-native-big-list/)

 ## 💡 Props and Methods